wennycooper/sysHealth/README.md

 You may need to modify the script pathname of Popen line in sysHealth.py

-    $ vi sysHealth
+    $ vi sysHealth.py

 # Run

     $ rosrun sysHealth sysHealth.py

 # Check
-* HTTP browse http://ServerIP:8080/sysHealth   // You should see a 200 OK with "good"
+* HTTP browse http://ServerIP:8080/sysHealth   (You should see a 200 OK with "good")
-* rostopic echo /sysHealth                     // You should see a "good" string
+* rostopic echo /sysHealth                     (You should see a "good" string)